dotnet/docs-maui/docs/get-started/installation.md

 - Android 31 SDK

   The Android 31 SDK can be installed through Visual Studio.
-These steps are critical in getting Visual Studio to recognize the Andorid
+These steps are critical in getting Visual Studio to recognize the Android SDK and to creating a .NET MAUI app.

   01. Open Visual Studio.
   01. If the **Open Recent/Get Started** window opens, choose **Continue without code**.
   01. In the main Visual Studio window, use the menu to choose **Tools** > **Options...**.
-This displays the options window.
+The options window is displayed.
   01. In the search bar, type `android`.
 Select the **Xamarin** > **Android Settings** category.
   01. The **Android SDK Location** should point to a default of _C:\Program Files (x86)\Android\android-sdk_.
 It probably has a red `X` indicating it's not configured correctly.
 This is normal.
   01. Select the **OK** button to close the window.
 Visual Studio will now try to load the Android SDKs.